 Just as electronic gadgets can lead to increased stress as we are constantly ‘on alert, ’ they can also affect your sleep quality.
 You’re probably aware that sleep is a key consideration when figuring out how to have more energy.
 Just like exercise and nutrition, it requires focus and planned action steps to improve it.

 So, switch off all devices at least two hours before bed, and avoid bright lights during this time.
 Also, be wary of caffeine-containing beverages.
-If you have trouble getting to sleep or waking during the night, caffeine is best avoided after midday.
+If you have trouble falling asleep or waking during the night, caffeine is best avoided after midday.

 Are you uninspired?

 This is a question you should ask yourself if you want to know how to have more energy.
-Sometimes, boredom or a lack of inspiration for your job or life in general can lead you to believe you’re low on energy.
+Sometimes, boredom or a lack of inspiration in your job or life in general can make you feel low on energy.
 Instead, you could simply be uninspired and lacking motivation.

 If you think this might be the case, start by brainstorming what you love doing.
 What gets you excited or inspired?
 What makes you laugh out loud?
 Jump for joy?
 How can you put more of these things into your life?

 Are certain things or people bringing you down?
 How can you do less of these things or spend less time with these people?
-Identifying and becoming aware of where your lack of inspiration comes from is the first step toward taking action to improve things.
+Identifying where your lack of inspiration comes from is the first step toward taking action to improve things.

 If your exercise motivation is low, check out this blog post.
 You might also enjoy reading these motivational fitness quotes to help kick-start you into action.

 All of these holistic health and fitness areas are closely linked.
 Work on small changes, one at a time, to feel healthy, happy, and more energized.
-If you feel like you’re nailing all the suggestions above but still feel low on energy, you may need to look deeper into why you’re feeling low on energy.
-Start with a trip to your health professional for some basic tests, such as vitamins, minerals, thyroid health, and lingering viruses—your doctor will know what to check.
+If you feel like you’re nailing all the suggestions above but still feel low on energy, you may need to look more deeply into why you’re feeling that way.
+Start with a visit to your health professional for basic tests, such as vitamin and mineral levels, thyroid function, and lingering viruses—your doctor will know what to check.

 For more information on a holistic health approach to supercharge your energy levels, check out my commonly asked holistic wellness questions (with links to the answers)